R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 	*/10 * * * *	/usr/local/sbin/monitoring.sh

 The first five fields stand for *minute*, *hour*, *day of month*, *month*, and *day of week*.
 Whenever the clock agrees with these, the trailing command will be executed.
 An asterisk stands for the range *first-last*, i.e., all.
 The first field includes `/10`, meaning *skip 10* over the range.
-- One can check the contents of *crontab* files in the "user spool area" with option `-l`: `crontab -l` for the current login, `crontab -l -u rtorrent` (§) for our hero.
+- One can check the contents of *crontab* files in the "user spool area" with option `-l`: `crontab -l` for the current login, `crontab -u rtorrent -l` (§) for our hero.
 - *Crontab* syntax is best described in `man 5 crontab`.

 2.- A second **cron** solution involves manually editing the system-wide *crontab*: